-Your feet and ankles get stiffer as they lose some of their normal range of motion and become stiffer.
+Your feet and ankles get stiffer as they lose some of their normal range of motion.

 Some foot changes you experience may be abnormal.
-These changes may be associated with wearing ill-fitting shoes over many years, or may be caused by genetics.
+These changes may be associated with wearing certain shoe designs over many years, the progression of old injuries, or genetics.
 These problems include: